kstonekuan/docs-tree-ai/README.md

 # DocTreeAI

-DocTreeAI is a Rust-based command-line tool that automates the generation and updating of README.md files using hierarchical tree-based summarization with local Language Models (LLMs).
-The tool intelligently scans your codebase, generates summaries for files and directories in a bottom-up fashion, and maintains up-to-date documentation with minimal manual effort.
+DocTreeAI is a Rust-based command-line tool that validates README.md files against your codebase using hierarchical tree-based summarization with local Language Models (LLMs).
+The tool intelligently scans your codebase, generates summaries for files and directories in a bottom-up fashion, and validates that your README accurately reflects the current state of your code by suggesting updates when documentation becomes outdated.

 ## Features

 - **🌳 Hierarchical Summarization**: Uses tree-based analysis starting from individual files up to the project root
 - **📦 Cache System**: Efficient SHA-256 based caching to avoid redundant API calls
-- **🔄 Smart README Updates**: Preserves existing manual content while integrating AI-generated summaries
+- **🔄 Smart README Validation**: Validates README content against current codebase and suggests updates when needed
 - **🚫 .gitignore Integration**: Respects your project's ignore patterns
 - **🔌 Local LLM Support**: Works with any OpenAI-compatible local model server
 - **⚡ Fast Performance**: Concurrent processing and intelligent caching for speed